7 best payment systems for small business transactions in 2025

 Key features: Offline payments, mobile payments, fraud prevention, global payments

-Stripe is a global payment system that's well known for its wide usage across payments acceptance, managing subscriptions, and handling online transactions.
-It offers support for payments in more than 135 currencies and has regulatory licences worldwide for compliance in most countries.
+Stripe is a global payment system well known for its widespread use in accepting payments, managing subscriptions, and handling online transactions.
+It supports payments in more than 135 currencies and holds regulatory licences worldwide.

 Square